7 Best Golf Simulators Under $1000 – 2025 Reviews & Buying Guide

 Before we go further, you should understand that with these kinds of cheap golf simulators, you’ll get a limited experience.

-What we mean by this is that you may have a device that measures some shot data, simulation software, and maybe a net or mat, but not much more than this.
+What we mean by this is that you may have a device that measures some shot data, simulation software, and maybe a cheap net and mat, but not much more than this.
 Full enclosures, projectors and impact screens are out of the question.

 Having said that, you can still get a decent experience and these simulators can still help improve your game as well as provide entertainment value.